-It’s a fact, you make no money until you sell something.
-Sales is a huge part of what we have tolook at in business.
-I’m a huge believer in building a leveraged business, and I know that while you are building that piece of your business you had better have a way to bring in cash.
+It’s a fact, you don't make any money unless you sell something.
+The sale is a huge part of business.
+I’m a big believer in building a leveraged business, I also know that while you are building that piece of your business you had better have a way to bring in cash.

 So, what is it that you can sell today?
 And, how do you do that?

-The number one way to sell things right now, in this economy, is through personal conversation – strategy sessions during which you make an offer, not just imply that you have something to sell but actually ask for the sale.
+The number one way to sell things right now, in this economy, is through personal conversation (also known as strategy sessions) during which you make an offer, not just imply that you have something to sell but actually ask for the sale.

 As a business coach, I begin conversations with potential new clients by asking a couple of questions.
 First I ask, “What is really working in your business?”
 This not only opens the call on a positive note but also takes them by surprise and helps them to relax a little.
 Then I ask, “What is not working in your business?”
 I might actually ask this question a few times to see if there are different pain points in their business.

 Maybe they aren’t sure who their ideal client is or they haven’t been able to build an email marketing list, and then eventually I will hear something like “If I don’t start making money soon I am going to have to get a JOB.”
 That comment usually has a lot of emotion behind it.
 During this process, I am listening for their major pain points.
 This is the first segment of a sales call, getting to the pain point.
 By the way, I am taking notes and writing down exactly what I hear them say so that I can reiterate it later in the call.